 Should You Give Tenants a Chance to Retrieve Their Possessions After an Eviction?

-In Tennessee, landlords must hold onto the property for 30 days following the eviction to allow tenants the chance to retrieve their possessions.
-If the tenant doesn’t claim their property within this period, the landlord can sell or dispose of it.
+In Tennessee, property owners must hold onto the property for 30 days following the eviction to allow tenants the chance to retrieve their possessions.
+If the tenant doesn’t claim their property within this period, property owners can sell or dispose of it.
 The sale proceeds can then be used to cover the cost of unpaid rent or damages to the property.

 What to Do with an Evicted Tenant’s Possessions